 The Assisted Living for the Elderly (ALE) Waiver helps elderly Floridians that are assessed to require significant assistance with the activities of daily living and desire to receive that care in an assisted living residence instead of in a nursing home.
-Nursing homes are significantly most costly than assisted living communities.
-The state of Florida recognizes this fact and can save money by allowing individuals that would prefer to reside in assisted living residences to do so.
+Nursing homes are significantly more costly than assisted living communities.
+The state of Florida recognizes this fact and can save money by allowing individuals that would prefer to live in assisted living residences to do so.
 Thus a win-win situation is created; the state saves money and the individual requiring care has a preferable living situation.

 It is worth noting that should ALE Waiver participants’ conditions decline to a point where the cost to provide services in assisted living exceeds the cost to provide the same services in a nursing home, then they may be required to leave assisted living and move to a skilled nursing home.

 In 2014, this waiver has the capacity to serve approximately 5,000 persons.
 Unfortunately even at that level it is very normal for waiting lists to exist.

 Free assistance is available to help Florida residents find assisted living within their means.
 Get help here.

 Eligibility for the ADA Waiver is determined on three levels: age, functional ability and financial resources.

 Persons under 60 are not eligible regardless of their functional ability.
 Persons between the ages of 60-64 are eligible if they are considered disabled by Social Security.
 Persons aged 65 and older qualify if assistance is needed for four or more activities of daily living such as bathing, toileting or grooming.
 Individuals who do not require this level of assistance but are diagnosed with Alzheimer’s or other progressive conditions may also qualify.